bryanwhiting/blog/tech/embedding-audio-in-quarto.md

 Song snippet today: [2024-02-05-guitar-clouds](../audio/2024-02-05-guitar-clouds.m4a) 3rd capo, G, Em, C, G with some pinky action.

-<-- This works on safari, not chrome -->
+<-- This works on safari, not chrome desktop for some reason -->

 ![2024-02-05-guitar-clouds](../audio/2024-02-05-guitar-clouds.m4a)